Kaiurungi Hao Ika

 - Deep-sea Fishing Skipper

-- Deep-sea fishing skippers may lead a large crew and play a managerial role on the fishing boat, they must hold a skipper fishing vessel unlimited diploma.
+- Deep-sea fishing skippers may lead a large crew and play a managerial role on the fishing boat.

 - Inshore Fishing Skipper